mattmartini/Disk-SmartTools/CONTRIBUTING.md

 Here's some ways you could help out:

+## RAID Controler Information
+As I am limited in the RAID controllers available to me, any information about other RAID devices would be very helpful.
+Please provide the output of:
+`lspci -nnd ::0104`, and the correct way to access the RAID disks via `smartctl -d <disk specification>`

 ## Bug reports
 Found a bug?
 Great!
 (Well, not so great I suppose.)